Ballpark: Retro-modern ballparks

 While Camden Yards influenced nearly every ballpark built after it, not all fully adhere to its design.
 Those that deviate to incorporate more modern-looking elements are called retro-modern ballparks.

 Progressive Field, originally Jacobs Field, was built two years after Camden Yards, and featured the angular, asymmetrical fences of varying heights, a smaller upper deck, stepped tiers, and an unobtrusive singular color scheme.
 While the interior has all the hallmarks of a retro park, the exterior did not feature the look of the jewel box parks.
 It could not truly be called a retro-classic park.

 Many of today's parks have followed in this second school of retro.
 Rather than brick, the exteriors heavily feature white- or gray-painted steel.
 If there is any masonry, it is sandstone or limestone.
 Some feature progressive elements such as curtain walls, or retractable roofs.

-Angel Stadium of Anaheim has seen many changes throughout the years.
+Angel Stadium has seen many changes throughout the years.
 It was originally a modern park, similar to the Angels' previous home, Dodger Stadium.
 When the NFL's Los Angeles Rams left the Los Angeles Memorial Coliseum in 1980 and set up shop in what was then Anaheim Stadium, the first round of renovations began.
 The grandstand was expanded to completely enclose the stadium, turning it into a multi-purpose park.
 The Rams left in 1994, leaving the Angels alone in the large, 65,000-seat stadium.
 After a two-year renovation, the steel was painted green, and what concrete remained was painted sandstone, including the sweeping curve of the entrance plaza.
 The seating configuration was significantly altered, most notably by tearing out most of the outfield seating except for parts of the lower decks in left and right fields, to more closely resemble the original design from the park's first 15 years.
 The finished product in 1998 was a retro-modern ballpark.